 Interesting enough, when the Spaniards colonized the Philippines, Dalikamata was "replaced by St. Lucia who is the patroness saint against eye diseases and defects of the Roman Catholic religion", stated by Luzviminda Philippines.

 To know more about Dalikamata, please read: http://vizayanmyths.blogspot.com/2013/08/dalikamata.html

 by Luzviminda Philippines.

 8x10" Printed on Archival Heavyweight Paper (Matte)

 16" x 20" Printed on Archival Heavyweight Paper (Matte)

 ***If you're interested in this piece but do not reside in the U.S., and do not want to pay so much on shipping costs, then you're welcome to purchase this piece as a digital file.
-A downloadable link that directs you to the image would be forwarded to you.
-Contact the seller by clicking on the REQUEST A CUSTOM ORDER tab for more details.
+Simply click on the link and read the information on how to purchase the digital downloads:

 Buyers are responsible for any customs and import taxes that may apply.
 I'm not responsible for delays due to customs.

 Just contact me within: 3 days of delivery

 Ship items back to me within: 14 days of delivery